Coherent optical two-photon resonance tomographic imaging in three dimensions: Results

-In equation (\ref{eq:OsLkxyt}) the $z$ integral can be extended to infinity, since the source term is anyway nonzero only inside atomic cloud.
-The $\bar{\beta}zt$ term of GEM phase shift $\phi(z,t)$ enables recasting the integral into 3D Fourier transform:
+In equation (\ref{eq:OsLkxyt}) the $z$ integral can be extended to infinity, since the source term is anyway nonzero only inside the atomic cloud.
+The $\bar{\beta}zt$ term of GEM phase shift $\phi(z,t)$ enables recasting the integral into a 3D Fourier transform:

-where we explicitly write the dominant part of the $\mathcal{O}(z,t)$ GEM phase correction which is a result of the slow decay of the magnetic field gradient $\beta(t)=\beta_{0}-\xi t$ with $\xi t_{R}\ll\beta_{0}$.
+where we explicitly write the dominant part of the $\mathcal{O}(z,t)$ GEM phase correction which is a result of the slow decay of the magnetic field gradient $\beta(t)=\beta \subtxt{0}-\xi t$ with $\xi t \subtxt{R}\ll\beta \subtxt{0}$.

-The above relation is reversible.
-In the experiment we use heterodyne detection to measure the amplitude and phase of the readout light $\Omega_{\text{s}}$ in the far field for each value of $t_{R}$, i.e.exactly the left hand side of the above equation.
+Now the above relation is reversible.
+In the experiment, we use spatial heterodyne detection to measure the amplitude and phase of the read-out light $\Omega \subtxt{s}$ in the far field for each value of $t \subtxt{R}$, i.e. exactly the left-hand side of the above equation.
+To recover the atomic part $\mathcal{S}(x,y,z)$ a series of multiplications and inverse Fourier transform is simply applied.
+Proper operation of the algorithm requires calibration of both the essential (such as the gradient) as well as nuisance (such as the rate of gradient decay) parameters.